sassoftware/saspy/saspy/doc/source/install.rst

     Jupyter uses IPython to render HTML, which is how saspy has always worked.
     To support other Notebooks display methods, different display interface have to be added to saspy.
     If you want to run saspy in Zeppelin, set this in your configuration definition: 'display' : 'zeppelin',

+authtoken -
+    The SASLogon authorization token to use instead of acquiring one via user/pw or authcode or jwt.
+    Normally SASPy calls SASLogon to authenticate and get this token.
+But, if you do that yourself, you can pass it in.

+jwt -
+    A JWT that can be used to acquire a SASLogon authorization token.
+This would be something like an Azure token, where Azure and Viya have been set up to allow the JWT to be used to get a SASLogon token.

 .. code-block:: ipython3